yourpalal/NaNoGenMo-2015/README.md

 Using a corpus of philosophical text and a simple ngram/markov chain model, this program generates text that is intended to be recognizable as [Socratic dialogues](https://en.wikipedia.org/wiki/Socratic_dialogue).
 Within the corpus I use, each line is considered to be a separate document.
 This corpus is not included in the repo in an attempt to be respectful of the authors' copyrights.

+Overall, I'm somewhat happy with the output of this generator.
+It has the potential to make some very funny passages, but it often produces conversation that doesn't make much sense.

 Beyond the basic Markov chain that has been done many times before, I added in a few interesting techniques, listed below.

 ## Actors